Lago di Como

 Chilling and doing the laundry at Camping La Fornace.

-Dinner time at Camping La Fornace.
+Dinner time at Camping La Fornace in the summer of 2024.

 Below: Stand-up paddling from Camping La Fornace.